Navy Entomologists may be called upon to:

 The Medical Service Corps in the Navy Reserve offers you a truly diverse variety of operational venues.
 In some cases, you can even work in the same civilian location you work in now.
 What’s more, you will enjoy an unrivaled sense of pride and fulfillment known only to those who serve.

-As a Reservist in the Navy Medical Service Corps, you’ll receive your choice of any one of these three generous financial offers:*
+As a Navy Reserve Sailor in the Navy Medical Service Corps, you’ll receive your choice of any one of these three generous financial offers:*

 *Offers cannot be combined and depend on specialty.